Soups

 4 -5

-I teamed up with Lundberg Family Farms to share this authentic and easy recipe for my Greek Lemon Rice Soup aka avgolemono because it’s seriously one of my favs that reminds me of home and growing up.
-Most people will opt for brown pasta for recipes like this or no carbs, but the rice I find really makes it creamy, warming, and hearty.
-Perfect as we head into fall.
+I teamed up with Lundberg Family Farms to share this authentic and easy recipe because it’s seriously one of my favorites.
+It reminds me of home and growing up.
+The rice really makes it creamy, warming, and hearty—perfect for a satisfying meal any time of year.

-Avgolemono: This soup is traditionally called avgolemono and what really turns it from a soup to this magical dish is the combination of tahini, miso pasta, lemon juice, and stock from the soup.
-Oh baby the flavors are magic!
+Avgolemono Base – This soup is traditionally called avgolemono, but what really transforms it from a basic soup to this magical dish is the combination of tahini, miso paste, lemon juice, and stock.
+These ingredients replace the traditional egg-lemon mixture while maintaining the signature creamy, tangy profile that makes this Greek classic so beloved.

 1. Into a large stock pot add your olive oil, onions, carrots, celery and garlic.
 Cook on low heat for 10 minutes, make sure to stir occasionally to avoid any browning or burning.
 You don’t want the vegetables to develop any color, just want them translucent and soft.